IMAGINARY/hilbert-gallery/docs/server-setup.md

    HILBERT_GALLERY_API_URL=http://le-server.local
    HILBERT_GALLERY_API_KEY=<The API key created in step 5>
    ```
+   You may also add a PORT key to change the port the sequencer listens on (defaults to 4123).
 6. Create a systemd service at `/etc/systemd/system/hilbert-gallery-sequencer.service` with the following contents
    ```
     [Unit]